 2011: Jeremy Hensley - Third Team All-CAA

 “Coach Dee will be back where he started with our staff as the offensive line coach.
-Our offensive lineman are excited to have him back and I am pleased with their development as a group.
 I know we will continue to improve under his leadership.”

 - Head Coach Bobby Wilder on Coach Dee